-If the Group achieves a pre-determined profit target set by the Remuneration Committee, a short-term incentive (STI) pool is available to executives and other eligible participants.
+If the Group achieves a pre-determined profit target set by the Remuneration Committee, a short-term incentive ("STI") pool is available to executives and other eligible participants.
 Cash incentives (bonuses) are payable around 30 September each year.
-Using a profit target ensures variable reward is only available when value has been created for shareholders and when profit is consistent with the business plan.
+Using a profit target ensures variable reward is only available when value has been created for shareholders and when profit is consistent with Corporate Travel Management's approved business plan.
 The incentive pool is leveraged for performance above the threshold, to provide an incentive for executive out-performance.

 Executives have a target STI opportunity depending on the accountabilities of the role and impact on the organisation or business unit performance.
-The maximum target bonus opportunity in the 2011 year was 40% of base remuneration.
+The maximum target bonus opportunity in the 2012 year was 31% of base remuneration.

-Each year, the Remuneration Committee considers the appropriate targets and key performance indicators (KPIs), to link the STI plan and the level of payout if targets are met, including setting any maximum payout under the STI plan, and minimum levels of performance to trigger payment of STI.
+Each year, the Remuneration Committee considers the appropriate targets and key performance indicators ("KPI"s), to link the STI plan and the level of payout if targets are met, including setting any maximum payout under the STI plan, and minimum levels of performance to trigger payment of STI.

-For the year ended 30 June 2011, the KPIs linked to STI plans were based on group objectives, with the key financial metrics being consolidated Earnings Before Interest, Tax, Depreciation and Amortisation.
+For the year ended 30 June 2012, the KPIs linked to STI plans were based on Group objectives, with the key financial metrics being consolidated Earnings Before Interest, Tax, Depreciation and Amortisation.